hefegraphie/ioBroker.apsystemsez1/README.md

 - Frequency: Define how often you want to read out the data

 - Frequency Night: Define how often you want try to read data when APSystems EZ-1 is not reachable
+    -   Doubles Interval after every failed Call
+    -   Resets it, if it exeeds 3h.
+Starts to double again, etc. etc.

 - Warnings: Defines whether or not warnings should be output in the log